Overview

 Nutritional sciences

 This field of study at the interface of health and science deals with human nutrition.
-Here natural, budgetary and economic aspects play a role.
+Natural, household, economic and medical aspects play a role here.

 The study field at a glance

-• Nutrition science deals with the physiological, economic and technological foundations of a proper, fully-fledged nutrition as a prerequisite for health and performance.
-They are distinctly different from food chemistry and food technology.
+Nutritional sciences deal with the physiological, economic and technological foundations of a complete diet as a prerequisite for health and performance.
+They are clearly differentiated from food chemistry and food technology.

 Offered courses